Manager's Report Term 2 2017

 Our first grant, the Lyn Insley Scholarship, was awarded to Year 8 cellist Ipolani Magalei for outstanding musicianship and leadership.
 This will enable Ipolani to continue learning with a private tutor while at secondary school.
 Congratulations, Ipolani!
 Lyn Insley was the violin teacher in our original team of string tutors, and was a driving force for the Tironui Trust until... > Read more

-2017 will see the inclusion of two new schools into the Tironui programme.
+New Schools for 20172017 will see the inclusion of two new schools into the Tironui programme.
 These are Bailey Road School and Stanhope Road School in Mt Wellington.
 They are both full primary schools, so the students will be able to complete the full 4 or 5 year course with no change of school.
-The Tironui Board warmly welcomes these two schools into the fold. > Read more
+The Tironui Board warmly welcomes these two schools into the fold.

 This year more than 430 children were involved in the annual concert, so to accommodate them all it was held in the Sir Woolf Fisher Arena at the Vodafone Events Centre.
 Thanks to the tremendous efforts of our Manager, Catherine Blomfield, and a large team of tutors, teachers and school support staff, it was a huge success.
 One member of the audience wrote: It was an amazing,... > Read more